microsoft/tilecode/doc/download.md

 ## Turn On Device, Find Device as a Drive, and Copy File

 Now, turn on your Arcade device.
-It should automatically enter "file copy" mode and display a screen that indicates the device is ready to receive a UF2 file:
+It should automatically enter "file copy" mode and display a screen that indicates the device is ready to receive your **arcade.uf2** file:

 ![Arcade bootloader screens](pics/bootloaderScreens.jpg)